DDeveloperBG/CarRentalSystem/README.md

 # CarRentalSystem
-This is an asp.net core API and angular SPA application.
+This is an ASP.NET Core API and Angular SPA Application.
 I developed this project for my final exam at the National program "Training for IT skills and career" of the Ministry of Education and Science (MES).

 ## Credits